Unisay/purescript-lua/README.md

 ```
 cachix use purescript-lua
 ```
+You can use this [template repository](https://github.com/Unisay/purescript-lua-template) to initialize your project.

-Here is an [example](https://github.com/Unisay/purescript-lua-example) project.
+Here is an another [example](https://github.com/Unisay/purescript-lua-example) project: Nginx server running Lua code using [OpenResty](https://openresty.org/).

 If you use [Spago](https://github.com/purescript/spago) to build your PureScript project, then you can configure `pslua` as a custom backend like this: